Antenatal Care at Various Clinics

 Being pregnant is both exciting and scary at the same time.
 That’s why when it comes to your antenatal care, Apollo Health offers a variety of specialised services by seasoned health professionals, who take both your physical and mental wellbeing into account.

-Apollo Health in Cannington has a midwife clinic open four days a week, a GP Obstetrician available three days a week, and an onsite CTG machine – a specialised piece of equipment that can measure your baby's heart rate.
-To book an appointment with a midwife or GP Obstetrician, either book online or call our Cannington clinic on 9350 8000.
+Apollo Health in Cannington has a GP Obstetrician and an onsite CTG machine – a specialised piece of equipment that can measure your baby's heart rate.
+To book an appointment with a GP Obstetrician, either book online or call our Cannington clinic on 9350 8000.

 Starting your antenatal care